 SPINNING:

-Emily Clarkson was born to a wealthy family in Potsdam, New York.
-Initially, she studied art in Manhattan, but completed a course at the Chautauqua School of Photography in 1890.
-She was active in exhibiting her work and was the only woman to become a founding life member of the Camera Club of New York.
+Emilie Clarkson was born to a wealthy family in Potsdam, New York.
+Initially, she studied art in Manhattan, and completed a course at the Chautauqua School of Photography in 1890.
+She was active in exhibiting her work and was the only woman to become a founding member of the Camera Club of New York.

 For a fuller biography, see Petersen, Christian A. ALFRED STIEGLITZ'S CAMERA NOTES.
 The Minneapolis Institute of Arts in association with W.W.
 Norton & Company, 1996. p.
 162.